vlfeat/matconvnet/README.md

 system will be busy loading data from disk and streaming it to the GPU to evaluate the CNN and its derivative.
-MatConvNet includes the utility `vl_imreadjpeg` to accelerate and parallelize loading images into memory (this function will be made more powerful in future releases).
+MatConvNet includes the utility `vl_imreadjpeg` to accelerate and parallelize loading images into memory (this function is currently a bottleneck will be made more powerful in future releases).

 ## <a name='installing'></a> Installation